Wayfair is a popular e-commerce company that primarily sells home goods and furniture.

 Wayfair Biggest Competitors and Alternatives

-The bulk of Wayfair’s revenue is driven through its e-commerce stores and through dropshipping.
+The bulk of Wayfair’s revenue is driven through its e-commerce stores and dropshipping.

-Dropshipping is a term applied when a business does not store the stock it sells.
+Dropshipping is applied when a business does not store the stock it sells.

 Businesses and independent sellers can sign up to sell on Wayfair.